RossBrunton/DuskWolf/README.md

 It is mainly designed for RPGs and platformers, but it should work for pretty much any 2D game in theory.

 THIS DOES NOT RUN ON ANY VERSION OF IE. I hope you understand.
+It also isn't finished, so don't use it just yet.

 ## Installing and Running ##
 Clone the repo to somewhere: